 International students are eligible for merit-based scholarships that may cover up to 50% of tuition.
-Students holding citizenship of Egypt, Georgia, Iran, Iraq, Jordan, Lebanon, Russia, and Syria are eligible for the Aurora Gratitude Scholarships, which may cover up to the full cost of tuition and in some cases provide housing and travel support.
 The University also offers a range of other tools to help you finance your education.
 See below for more information.

 Financial Aid Options for ARMENIAN CITIZENS

 Additional tools to support you in financing your education

 All students automatically receive a payment plan that divides the total cost of tuition into eight equal installments paid throughout the year, as outlined in the education contract.

 American University of Armenia has teamed-up with Byblos Bank Armenia to offer heavily subsidized student loans for its graduate students and undergraduate students in their junior and senior years of study.
 For more information about interest rates, loan amounts, repayment, fees, and more, please visit finaid.aua.am/loans.